KyleHerndon/integrader/readme.md

 I expanded the functionality of the grading code by implementing additional interpretable functions.
 I also added comments to affected lines.

 I also made an edit to the colorful theme to make it appear even brighter while also proposing an existentialist question while referencing a classic game.
-When you haven't started an assignment, the progress bar shows the Half-Life 2 missing texture, thus questioning whether or not, for the students who haven't started the webassign, it really exist?
+When you haven't started an assignment, the progress bar shows the Half-Life 2 missing texture, thus questioning whether or not, for the students who haven't started the webassign, it really exists?

 ![Integrader](https://raw.githubusercontent.com/bluepichu/integrader/master/public/images/logo-light.png)